brunocbr/zettel-composer/README.md

 ### Quotes and text fragments ###

 You may create a note (`1235` in this example) containing but a quote or fragment of text.
-You can then quote its actual contents inside another note with this:
+You can then quote its actual contents inside another note in a line like this:

 ```
 > [[1235]]